paultanger/realty-markets-analyzer/readme.md

 ## Future plans

+* calculate payoff data for each zip code
 * pull data from more years and analyze time series
 * integrate more data sources mentioned above
+* consider scraping or obtaining additional sources of rental price data
 * convert to a SQL database using APIs to pull and organize data
 * test parameters like income to estimate others
 * use bayesian techniques to estimate rent and price for areas in which we don't have data yet